bakpakin/Fennel/tutorial.md

 Error handling in Lua has two forms.
-Functions in Lua can return any number of values, and most functions which can fail will indicate failure by using multiple return values: `nil` followed by a failure message string.
+Functions in Lua can return any number of values, and most functions which can fail will indicate failure by using two return values: `nil` followed by a failure message string.
 You can interact with this style of function in Fennel by destructuring with parens instead of square brackets: